streamlink/streamlink/docs/plugin_matrix.rst

 rtbf                    - rtbf.be/auvio      Yes   Yes   Streams may be geo-restricted to Belgium or Europe.
                         - rtbfradioplayer.be
-rtpplay                 rtp.pt/play          Yes   Yes   Streams may be geo-restricted to Portugal. rtve                    rtve.es              Yes   No    Streams may be geo-restricted to Spain. rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. sbscokr                 play.sbs.co.kr       Yes   No    Streams may be geo-restricted to South Korea.
+rtpplay                 rtp.pt/play          Yes   Yes   Streams may be geo-restricted to Portugal. rtve                    rtve.es              Yes   Yes   Streams may be geo-restricted to Spain. rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. sbscokr                 play.sbs.co.kr       Yes   No    Streams may be geo-restricted to South Korea.